 Understanding Load Testing

-Before diving into Screaming Frog, let’s take a comprehensive look at what load testing is and why it’s essential for maintaining a high-performing website.
+Before diving into Screaming Frog, let’s take a look at what load testing is and why it’s essential for maintaining a high-performing website.

-What is Load Testing?
+What Is Load Testing?

 Key Goals of Load Testing